Connecticut: Colonial period

 Dutchman Adriaen Block was the first European explorer in Connecticut.
 He explored the region in 1614.
 Dutch fur traders then sailed up the Connecticut River, calling it Versche Rivier ("Fresh River") and building a fort at Dutch Point in Hartford, which they named "House of Hope" (Huis van Hoop).

-On April 26, 1935, the U.S. Post Office issued a postage stamp commemorating the 300th anniversary of the initial settlement of the Connecticut colony.
+On April 26, 1935, the U.S. Post Office issued a postage stamp commemorating the 300th anniversary of the settlement of the Connecticut colony.

 The Connecticut Colony originally consisted of several smaller settlements in Windsor, Wethersfield, Saybrook, Hartford, and New Haven.
 The first English settlers came in 1633 and settled at Windsor, then at Wethersfield the following year.
 John Winthrop the Younger of Massachusetts received a commission to create Saybrook Colony at the mouth of the Connecticut River in 1635.

 A large group of Puritans arrived in 1636 from Massachusetts Bay Colony, led by Thomas Hooker, who established the Connecticut Colony at Hartford.
 The Fundamental Orders of Connecticut were adopted in January 1639, and have been described as the first constitutional document in America.

 The Quinnipiack Colony was established by John Davenport, Theophilus Eaton, and others at New Haven in March 1638.
 The New Haven Colony had its own constitution called "The Fundamental Agreement of the New Haven Colony", signed on June 4, 1639.

 Each settlement was an independent political entity, established without official sanction of the English Crown.
 In 1662, Winthrop traveled to England and obtained a charter from Charles II which united the settlements of Connecticut.
 Historically significant colonial settlements included Windsor (1633), Wethersfield (1634), Saybrook (1635), Hartford (1636), New Haven (1638), Fairfield (1639), Guilford (1639), Milford (1639), Stratford (1639), Farmington (1640), Stamford (1641), and New London (1646).

 The Pequot War marked the first significant clash between colonists and Native Americans in New England.
 The Pequot had been aggressively extending their area of control at the expense of the Wampanoag to the north, Narragansett (east), Connecticut River Valley Algonquian tribes and the Mohegan (west), and Lenape Algonquian people (south).
 Meanwhile, the Pequot had been reacting with increasing aggression to colonial territorial expansion.
 In response to the 1636 murder of an English privateer and his crew, followed by the murder of a trader, colonists raided a Pequot village on Block Island.
 The Pequots laid siege to Saybrook Colony's garrison that autumn, then raided Wethersfield in the spring of 1637.
 Organizing a band of militia and allies from the Mohegan and Narragansett tribes, colonists declared war and attacked a Pequot village on the Mystic River.
 Death toll estimates range between 300 and 700 Pequots.
 After suffering another major loss at a battle in Fairfield, the Pequots sued for peace.